tek79/node-red-contrib-buffer-array-alt/README.md

 Node-RED node to fill a circular buffer array.

-This node fills an array with payload values and begins discarding the oldest payload values once a user-definned maximum has been reached.
+This node fills an array with payload values and begins discarding the oldest payload values once a user-defined maximum length has been reached.

 ## Installation

 This package uses ES2015 code.
-Therefore use at least version 6.4.0 of [Node.js](https://nodejs.org/).
+Use at least version 6.4.0 of [Node.js](https://nodejs.org/).

 This package is a node for Node-RED.